Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Abstract

 \section{Abstract}

-One of the main challenges for an efficient implementation of quantum information technologies is how to counteract quantum noise.
-Quantum error correcting codes are therefore of primary interest for the evolution towards quantum computing and quantum Internet.
-We analyze the performance of stabilizer codes, one of the most important classes for practical implementations, on both symmetric and asymmetric quantum channels.
-To this aim, we first derive the \ac{WE} for the undetectable errors of stabilizer codes based on the quantum MacWilliams identities.
-The \ac{WE} is then used to evaluate the error rate of quantum codes under maximum likelihood decoding or, in the case of surface codes, under \ac{MWPM} decoding.
-Our findings lead to analytical formulas for the performance of generic stabilizer codes, including the Shor code, the Steane code, as well as surface codes.
-For example, on a depolarizing channel with physical error rate $\rho \to 0$ it is found that the logical error rate $\rho_\mathrm{L}$ is asymptotically $\rho_\mathrm{L} \to 16.2 \rho^2$ for the $[[9,1,3]]$ Shor code, $\rho_\mathrm{L} \to 16.38 \rho^2$ for the $[[7,1,3]]$ Steane code, $\rho_\mathrm{L} \to 18.74 \rho^2$ for the $[[13,1,3]]$ surface code, and $\rho_\mathrm{L} \to 149.24 \rho^3$ for the $[[41,1,5]]$ surface code.
+We analyze the performance of quantum stabilizer codes, one of the most important classes for practical implementations, on both symmetric and asymmetric quantum channels.
+To this aim, we first derive the weight enumerator (WE) for the undetectable errors based on the quantum MacWilliams identities.
+The WE is then used to evaluate tight upper bounds on the error rate of CSS quantum codes with \acl{MW} decoding.
+For surface codes we also derive a simple closed form expression of the bounds over the depolarizing channel.
+We introduce a novel approach that combines the knowledge of WE with a logical operator analysis, allowing the derivation of the exact asymptotic error rate for short codes.
+For example, on a depolarizing channel with physical error rate $\rho \to 0$, the logical error rate $\rho_\mathrm{L}$ is asymptotically $\rho_\mathrm{L} \approx 16 \rho^2$ for the $[[9,1,3]]$ Shor code, $\rho_\mathrm{L} \approx 16.3 \rho^2$ for the $[[7,1,3]]$ Steane code, $\rho_\mathrm{L} \approx 18.7 \rho^2$ for the $[[13,1,3]]$ surface code, and $\rho_\mathrm{L} \approx 149.3 \rho^3$ for the $[[41,1,5]]$ surface code.
+For larger codes our bound provides $\rho_\mathrm{L} \approx 1215 \rho^4$ and $\rho_\mathrm{L} \approx 663 \rho^5$ for the $[[85,1,7]]$ and the $[[181,1,10]]$ surface codes, respectively.
+Finally, we extend our analysis to include realistic, noisy syndrome extraction circuits by modeling error propagation throughout gadgets.
+This enables estimation of logical error rates under faulty measurements.
+The performance analysis serves as a design tool for developing fault-tolerant quantum systems by guiding the selection of quantum codes based on their error correction capability.
+Additionally, it offers a novel perspective on quantum degeneracy, showing it represents the fraction of non-correctable error patterns shared by multiple logical operators.